Minicomputer

 The class formed a distinct group with its own software architectures and operating systems.
-Minis were designed for control, instrumentation, human interaction, and communication switching as distinct from calculation and record keeping.
+Minis were designed for control, instrumentation, human interaction, and communication switching, as distinct from calculation and record keeping.
 Many were sold indirectly to original equipment manufacturers (OEMs) for final end-use application.
-During the two-decade lifetime of the minicomputer class (1965–1985), almost 100 companies formed and only a half dozen remained.
+During the two-decade lifetime of the minicomputer class (1965–1985), almost 100 minicomputer vendor companies formed.
+Only a half-dozen remained by the mid-1980s.

-When single-chip CPU microprocessors appeared, beginning with the Intel 4004 in 1971, the term "minicomputer" came to mean a machine that lies in the middle range of the computing spectrum, in between the smallest mainframe computers and the microcomputers.
-The term "minicomputer" is seldom used today; the contemporary term for this class of system is "midrange computer", such as the higher-end SPARC from Oracle, Power ISA from IBM, and Itanium-based systems from Hewlett-Packard.
+When single-chip MOSFET CPU microprocessors appeared in the 1970s, the definition of "minicomputer" subtly shifted: the word came to mean a machine in the middle range of the computing spectrum, between mainframe computers and microcomputers.
+The easily-misunderstood term "minicomputer" is less often applied to later like systems; a near-synonymous (IBM-adjacent) expert term for this class of system is "midrange computer".

 History

 Definition

-The term "minicomputer" developed in the 1960s to describe the smaller computers that became possible with the use of transistors and core memory technologies, minimal instructions sets and less expensive peripherals such as the ubiquitous Teletype Model 33 ASR.
+The term "minicomputer" developed in the 1960s to describe the smaller computers that became possible with the use of transistors and core memory technologies, minimal instruction sets and less expensive peripherals such as the ubiquitous Teletype Model 33 ASR.
 They usually took up one or a few 19-inch rack cabinets, compared with the large mainframes that could fill a room.
+Later minicomputers tended to be more compact, and while still distinct in terms of architecture and function, some models eventually shrank to a similar size as large microcomputers.

 In terms of relative computing power compared to contemporary mainframes, small systems that were similar to minicomputers had been available from the 1950s.
-In particular, there was an entire class of drum machines, like the UNIVAC 1101 and LGP-30, that share some features of the minicomputer class.
+In particular, there was an entire class of compact vacuum tube-based drum machines, such as the UNIVAC 1101 (1950), and the Bendix G-15 and LGP-30 (both 1956), all of which shared some features of the minicomputer class.
 Similar models using magnetic delay-line memory followed in the early 1960s.
-These machines however, were essentially designed as small mainframes, using a custom chassis and often supporting only peripherals from the same company.
-In contrast, the machines that became known as minicomputers were often designed to fit into a standard chassis and deliberately designed to use common devices like the ASR 33.
+These machines, however, were essentially designed as small mainframes, using a custom chassis and often supporting only peripherals from the same company.
+In contrast, the machines that became known as minicomputers were often designed to fit into a standard chassis and deliberately designed to use common devices such as the ASR 33.

-Another common difference was that most earlier small machines were not "general purpose", in that they were designed for a specific role like process control or accounting.
+Another common difference was that most small machines before the 1970s were not "general purpose", in that they were designed for a specific role such as engineering, process control or accounting.
 On these machines, programming was generally carried out in their custom machine language, or even hard-coded into a plugboard, although some used a form of BASIC.
 DEC wrote, regarding their PDP-5, that it was "the world’s first commercially produced minicomputer".
 It meets most definitions of "mini" in terms of power and size, but was designed and built to be used as an instrumentation system in labs, not as a general-purpose computer.
 Many similar examples of small special-purpose machines exist from the early 1960s, including the UK Ferranti Argus and Soviet UM-1NKh.